-- PCR: The newest method to detect ringworm is through a non-invasive polymer chain reaction test, more commonly referred to as a PCR.
+- PCR: The newest method to detect ringworm is through a noninvasive polymer chain reaction test, more commonly referred to as a PCR.
 Like the culture test, the PCR test uses skin and hair but can detect ringworm in only a few days.

+If your veterinarian has diagnosed your cat with ringworm, they'll likely prescribe an antifungal medication to treat the infection.
+Itraconazole is a frequently used medication for pets with ringworm.
 Sometimes topical ointments are used to treat ringworm in conjunction with oral treatments.
 By using both oral and topical treatment regimens, you'll kill both the spores on the skin and suppress the infection in the cat systemically.

 How to Prevent Ringworm

 Ringworm (Dermatophytosis) In Cats.
-Merck Veterinary Manual, 2020.
+Merck Veterinary Manual.

 Ringworm In Cats.
-VCA Animal Hospitals, 2020.
+VCA Animal Hospitals.